tamunoWoks/Business_Intelligence_with_PowerBI/Part1b.md

 - Prescriptive
 - Cognitive.

 Depending on the business goal and application within Power BI, the analytic products are a bit different.
 The five types of analytics are described below, including each one’s purpose and where you’ll most likely have success using each analytics type.

+**Descriptive:**
+Helps answer questions based on historical data.
+Descriptive analytics also summarize large datasets and describe outcomes.